anniequasar/session-summaries/README.md

         1. Contact the Administrator with your e-mail to get an invite sent to join the slack space: https://beginnerspython.slack.com/
-            There are 3 channels in this slack space - #general, #random and #learning-to-code If you have not signed into your slack account within 14 days your account becomes inactive You will then recieve an email from me requesting a response within 7 days or it becomes deactivated
+            There are 3 channels in this slack space - #general, #random and #learning-to-code If you do not sign into your slack account every 14 days your account becomes inactive You will then recieve an email from me requesting a response within 7 days or it becomes deactivated

         2. Sign up to the DataCamp free course: